mirzask/cardi/content/Cardiomyopathies/Hypertrophic Cardiomyopathy.md

 ---

 Hypertrophic cardiomyopathy (HCM), the most common inherited cardiomyopathy, is characterized by [[Left Ventricular Hypertrophy|LVH]] (wall thickness in *any* segment ≥ 1.5 cm) without a secondary cause.
 It exhibits variable phenotypic expression due to incomplete penetrance.
 This condition leads to a range of symptoms, from asymptomatic to [[Heart Failure with Reduced Ejection Fraction (HFrEF)|heart failure]] and [[Sudden Cardiac Death (SCD)]].
+- Formal definition: "A clinical diagnosis of HCM in adult patients can therefore be established by imaging, typically with 2D echocardiography or cardiovascular magnetic resonance (CMR) showing a maximal end-diastolic wall thickness of ≥ 15 mm anywhere in the left ventricle, in the absence of another cause of hypertrophy in adults." [^ommen]
+	- 📝More limited hypertrophy (13-14 mm) can be diagnostic when present in family members of a patient with HCM or in conjunction with a positive genetic test identifying a pathogenic or likely pathogenic variant often in a sarcomere gene.
+- Nearly any pattern and distribution of LV wall thickening can be observed in HCM, with the basal anterior septum in continuity with the anterior free wall the most common location for LVH.
+In a subset of patients, hypertrophy can be limited and focal, confined to only 1 or 2 LV segments with normal LV mass.

 - TODO
 	- Risk factors that if present may warrant ICD implantation: